 There are many existing and expected demands for Mulberry and Shields streets.
-Most importantly these arterial streets are expected to function from a transportation perspective while supporting existing residents and businesses.
-Therefore, balancing the various trade-offs related to traffic calming, throughput, right-of-way constraints, and access is critical.
-The following objectives represent the intent for future consideration of streetscape improvements for Mulberry, Shields and the surrounding street network.
+Most importantly, these streets are expected to function as arterial corridors while supporting existing residents and businesses and minimizes cut-through traffic on local streets in the neighborhoods.
+Balancing various trade-offs related to traffic calming, throughput, right-of-way constraints, and access is critical.
+The following objectives represent future considerations for streetscape improvements on Mulberry Street, Shields Street, and the surrounding street network.